Solidity-CheckUp/.github/profile/README.md

 ### Hi there, Solidity CheckUp
 Solidity CheckUp is an agency specializing in blockchain technology solutions, audits and Dapp Security Customized, secure and fully balanced.

+• Safe & Secure

+• Fastest Delivery

+• Affordable Price

+• Post- Audit Marketing

 Services we are providing:

- °Full Smart Contract security audit: We check the code line by line on both technical issues and logic / economy model vulnerabilities.
+  Full Smart Contract security audit: We check the code line by line on both technical issues and logic / economy model vulnerabilities.
 We then provide you with a report describing all the identified risks, issues and vulnerabilities and recommending that they be addressed.

- °Consulting: Development & marketing consulting
+  Consulting: Development & marketing consulting